rahmabouaziz123/rahmabouaziz123/README.md

 <p align="center">
 Passionate about web development, data, and intelligent systems.<br/>
-I love building scalable, secure, and impactful applications.
+I enjoy building scalable, secure, and impactful applications.
+Driven by testing and software quality assurance, I ensure that solutions are reliable and easily maintainable.
 </p>

 <p align="left">